 You may have a registration hold for two main reasons:

-Advising holds - If you are in your first two years at USF, you will automatically have an advising hold.
-This is because you must see your major/COMS adviser before you are able to register.
+You will automatically have an advising hold because you must see your major adviser before you are able to register.
 You need to see your adviser so that you can make sure that you are taking the classes that you need to take, both for the core and the major, and for any other programs of study that you want to accomplish while you are here (for example, study abroad or a minor).
-When you meet with your adviser for you advising appointment, your adviser will remove this hold.
+When you meet with your adviser for your advising appointment, your adviser will remove this hold.
 If you have an advising hold, it is important that you see your adviser before your registration window opens.

-Why am I blocked from registering for a specific COMS course (pre-requisites, time conflict, etc.)?
+Why am I blocked from registering for a specific Design course (pre-requisites, time conflict, etc.)?
 What do I do if I am blocked?